department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-findings.md

 - Another participant who noticed the search tool links at the end of the session, said that they overlooked them before because they weren't looking for anything but search results.
 They thought it would be better if the tools could be "more in your face" (p8) on the right of the search results that scrolls down with you (sounds like the "right rail" placement that was previously tried and tested poorly).

 ## 2. Despite the new design concepts, some participants still got stuck.
 - Participants assumed that what they were looking for would be in the search results, and when they didn't find it there, some seemed frustrated.
+When searching for "college credit", two participants specifically called out the search result "Lenders Page - VA Home Loans" as completely irrelevant, which led one of them to assume it was an ad.
 > "I couldn’t find what I was looking for” (p16).

 - When search results didn't contain anything relevant, most participants wanted to refine their search query, which wasn't possible to do in the prototypes.
 - 6 of 7 participants got stuck trying to do task 3, which required them to find and use *Resources and Support*.
 The name "Resources and Support" was interpreted by participants as too general or vague to be useful.
 They were looking specifically for education-related content.
 After repeated prompts from the moderator to see if they could find anything else to help, 3 of the 6 eventually tried *Resources and Support* and then were successful with the task.
 - 2 of 7 participants got stuck in task 1; one of them eventually found *Find a VA Form* on the search results page.
 Successful participants found *Find a VA Form* on the search landing page (4 participants) or on the search results page (2 participants).